BrewBlox/brewblox-documentation/docs/dev/decisions/20210502_composition.md

     await widgetStore.saveWidget(w);
   }

-  // Replace the local object whenever the store object changes to a new non-null value.
+  // Replace `widget` whenever the store object changes to a new non-null value.
   // If the new object is null, we keep the last-known value,
   // and invalidate the component tree. watch(